 * * *

 When I met Mike O'dell, he was Chief Scientist at UUnet, one of the main providers of the Internet "backbone," the wires and routers that in one sense are the Internet.
 We were at the first meeting of a small conference in intensely quaint Woods Hole.
 Massachusetts.
-The conference was called "Big Hook" by its organizer, David Isenberg, because early morning fishing was available for the anglers among us.
-Off the docks, O'dell dominated the meeting.
+O'dell dominated the meeting.
 Although the conference was intended to bring together hard-nosed engineers and soft-hearted social commentators, O'dell was so adept at slapping us softies down with a swipe of his hand, using facts like brass knuckles, that we thought and second and a third time before benturing into the conversational arena.
 There seemed to be nothing he didn't know.
 When I went home and told my wife about the weekend, I mainly described how smart and intimidating I found O'dell.
 Yet, within a few months, he and I had become good friends through email.
 It's a better medium for us since neither of us is tempted to show off by being gratuitously right in public.

-Almost a year after Big Hook, I wrote to Mike and asked him to take a
+Almost a year after the conference, I wrote to Mike and asked him to take a

 guess about how much data at any one moment is in the wires that compose

 the Internet.
 He responded almost immediately.
 Based on guesstimates of

 the total mileage of wires carrying Net traffic and the average speed